-The Committee also heard about the problems experienced and resolved under an early venture capital tax credit plan--the Montana Capital Company Act--and the successes of one form of economic development facilitation being practiced in the Golden Triangle area north of Cascade County.
-The Golden Triangle Enterprise Facilitation Project has raised funds for a trained facilitator who works with potential businesses in the area to steer them toward appropriate contacts.
+The Committee also heard about the problems experienced and resolved under an early venture capital tax credit plan-the Montana Capital Company Act-and the successes of one form of economic development facilitation being practiced in the Golden Triangle area north of Cascade County.
+The Golden Triangle Enterprise Facilitation Project has raised funds for a trained facilitator who works with potential businesses in a multicounty area to steer them toward appropriate contacts.

-May 5, 2004 -- The May meeting featured various ways for a state to be involved in venture capital formation.
-A. Bart Holaday of Adams Street Partners, one of the Board of Investments investors involved in venture funds, described the volatility of these highrisk funds: two venture funds started in 1988 and 1993 had returns of 21.38% and 40.14%, respectively, but a third fund in 1999 had negative returns to date of 17.35%.
+May 5, 2004 - The May meeting featured various ways for a state to be involved in venture capital formation.
+A. Bart Holaday of Adams Street Partners, one of the Board of Investments investors involved in venture funds, described the volatility of these high-risk funds: two venture funds started in 1988 and 1993 had returns of 21.38% and 40.14%, respectively, but a third fund in 1999 had negative returns to date of 17.35%.
 Two members of Credit Suisse First Boston (CSFB) provided an overview of their investment program.
 The CSFB formula typically invests state money, CSFB's own money, and money solicited from other investors in venture funds.
 The managers of some of these funds then look at (and possibly invest) in ventures located in the state.
 The CSFB representatives stressed that return on investment is the most important element.
 Phillip Thomas, a representative of Advantage Capital, provided information about the capital company or CAPCO approach in which a private equity firm invests in ventures within a state in exchange for incentives, such as tax credits.
 The last speakers were investors who are implementing "fund of funds" legislation in Oklahoma and Iowa.
-They provided perspectives on how a fund of funds relies on contingent, deferred tax credits to back investment returns.
+They provided perspectives on how a fund of funds relies on contingent, deferred tax credits to initiate investments and back returns.
 The Committee requested a bill draft incorporating fund of funds approaches.
 (See Appendix C for a copy of the bill draft.)

-June 30 and July 1, 2004 -- The June 30 and July 1 meetings combined the Committee's review of legislation proposed by agencies for which the Committee has monitoring duties with updates on the workers' compensation study and work on a venture capital bill.
+June 30 and July 1, 2004 - The June 30 and July 1 meetings combined the Committee's review of legislation proposed by agencies for which the Committee has monitoring duties with updates on the workers' compensation study and work on a venture capital bill.
 The State Auditor's Office included a fund of funds bill in its bill drafting requests, and the Committee urged cooperation with the drafting of that bill as a potential Committee bill.
-After a brief discussion, the Committee decided to encourage a network of angel investors by drafting a resolution asking the Governor's Office of Economic Development to set as a priority the development of such an "angel" network.
+After a brief discussion, the Committee decided to encourage a network of angel investors in Montana by drafting a resolution asking the Governor's Office of Economic Development to set as a priority the development of such an "angel" network.
 (See Appendix C for a copy of the draft resolution.)
-September 7, 2004 -- The Committee ...
+Addressing the Committee on economic development, Representative Jim Keane emphasized the importance of doing business with companies that hire locally and that pay attention to workers' needs, particularly good pay and benefits.